Tag Archive for: supplements

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-There is a trend at the moment though for people to add large amounts of salt to their horse’s daily feeds, despite actual requirements or what may be coming from the rest of their diet.
-Blanket recommendations like ‘add 10 grams of salt per 100 kg of bodyweight’ seem to be commonplace, yet don’t seem to take into account a horse’s specific situation.
+Extreme weather can increase the trend for people to add large amounts of salt to their horse’s daily feeds, despite actual requirements or what may be coming from the rest of their diet.
+While horses need sodium or chloride to continue to sweat, it’s important to remember that commonplace blanket recommendations like “add 10g of salt per 100kg of bodyweight” don’t take into account a horse’s specific condition.

-Take Poet’s diet for example, shown in the graph below.
-If I add 10 g/100 kg of BW to his diet his sodium intake is well over 200% of what he needs.
-In these extreme conditions this may well be accurate, but once it cools off a little this is way more sodium than he needs.
+Take this horse’s diet for example, shown in the graph below.
+If we add 10g/100kg of bodyweight to his diet, his sodium intake is well over 200% of what he needs.
+In extreme heat conditions, this may well be accurate, but once it cools off, this is way more sodium than he needs.

-While I was out just now giving them hay I had the thought ‘I wonder what this excessive salt might be doing to the bacteria in their gut’??
-Salt is, after all one of the best known and most widely used anti-bacterial agents in the world.
+What does excessive salt do to the bacteria in their gut?
+Salt is, after all, one of the best-known and most widely used anti-bacterial agents in the world.

-Back to your horses though… feeding excessive salt is unlikely to have any benefit and may be negatively affecting the good bacteria in your horse’s gut.
-So when using FeedXL, just meet your horse’s requirement for sodium with salt that is added to the diet.
-Then leave free choice salt (preferably as easy to eat loose rock salt) out so they can top up any extra requirement they may have.
+For horses, feeding excessive salt is unlikely to have any benefit and may be negatively affecting the good bacteria in your horse’s gut.
+When using FeedXL, be sure to meet but not exceed your horse’s requirement for sodium with salt that is added to the diet.
+Then leave free choice salt out so that they can top up any extra requirements they may have.

 Do you have a question or comment?
 Do you need help with feeding?